prjctrft/mantenuto/CONTRIBUTING.md

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize first letter
 * no dot (.) at the end

+### Branching Strategy

+After a PR is complete and you've submitted it for review, delete the branch you submitted a PR from.
+Create a new branch from `master`, and hack away.